 If you have a laptop or other mobile device with a wireless network card you will be able to access our SSUnet wireless network across campus.
 To connect to SSUnet, follow the normal Wi-Fi connection process for your device, select SSUnet, and enter your SSU Network username and password when prompted.
 For more detailed instructions, visit this page.

 Employees are able to download the latest version of Microsoft Office by logging into Office 365 using their Shawnee State University email address and password.
 From the Office 365 dashboard you will see “Install Office” link.
 Click this link and select the option that is correct for you.

 An employee’s work should never be saved to the hard drive of any University computer.
 There is no backup of this information and cannot be recovered in the instance of a hard drive failure, in most instances.
 ITS offers secure network storage using an architecture established for departmental storage of institutional documents, backed up nightly for recovery in case of a campus emergency or to restore a mission-critical service.

 Your department supervisor, academic dean or chair should be able to assist you with understanding the department folders established for storing and sharing documents within your department, and between other departments on campus.
 You can request access rights to these folders based on your employee role at the University.
-The ITS Help Desk is more than willing to assist you with granting appropriate access to network storage based on access granted to you within your department.
+The ITS Service Desk is more than willing to assist you with granting appropriate access to network storage based on access granted to you within your department.